-Larry Miller is an intermedia artist whose work has been presented extensively in global venues since his initial solo exhibition in New York in 1970.
-He was active in the development of multi-media and performance-based works in SoHo’s earliest alternative spaces, and was associated with developing new configurations in the period that gained critical currency in being described as “installation art".
-Knives (1973), his renowned installation of found objects and photographs regarding homeless men on New York's Bowery, was included in New York ca. 1975, an exhibition of defining works from the period at David Zwirner Gallery, New York in 2001.
+LARRY MILLER is an intermedia artist whose work has been presented extensively in global venues.
+He was active in the development of multi-media and performance-based works in SoHo’s earliest alternative spaces, and was associated with developing new configurations in the period that gained critical currency in being described as “installation art.”

 Miller’s early work is characterized as much by his provocative approach to subject matter and telling humor as by his uses of unconventional means and materials not familiar to the territory of traditional art.
 To explore the invisible biology of the mind, he worked with professional hypnotists, “psychic” mediums, healers and ritual magic.
 He has implemented novel strategies to address ambiguities of inner experience and its outward manifestation.
 Drawing upon a background in music, theater and the visual arts, he composes configurations that merge diverse media and participatory elements, cutting across disciplines to blend ironic humor and poetic contemplation.